A must-see for those visiting Japan in the spring! Quiet spots to enjoy spring flowers in the Nanyo region of Ehime Prefecture!

 Written by

-The Nanyo region of Ehime Prefecture is recommended for those who want to travel Japan at a leisurely pace.
-It is a region where nature, such as the sea, mountains, and rivers, coexists with old townscapes and historical heritage.
-There are also plenty of activities that make use of nature, and you can enjoy long-term stays of a week or more.
+The Southern Ehime (Nanyo) of Ehime Prefecture is recommended for those who want to travel Japan at a leisurely pace.
+It is a region where nature such as the sea, mountains, and rivers coexist with old townscapes and historical heritage.
+There are also plenty of activities that make use of nature, and you can enjoy long-term stays of more than a week.
 We hope you enjoy a leisurely trip to the Nanyo region of Ehime Prefecture.

 Introducing spring flower viewing spots in the southern Ehime Prefecture